sidework-capstone/draftsidework/README.md

 # sidework
-This repository contains the code for the Sidework capstone project built by May Kathryn Syms, Greg Schmitt, and Michael Cabeza.
+This repository contains the code for the Sidework capstone project built by Mary Kathryn Syms, Greg Schmitt, and Michael Cabeza.